 Van Trotsenburg has extensive experience mobilizing financial resources for development.
 As Vice President for Development Finance in 2016-2019, he was responsible for the replenishment and stewardship of the International Development Association (IDA), the largest source of concessional financing for the world's poorest countries.
 He has been a strong champion for IDA, leading and negotiating IDA16 and IDA18 cycles, and chairing IDA20, which together mobilized a record $293 billion for the world’s poor – this includes $93 billion for IDA20; $75 billion in 2016 for IDA18; and $50 billion in 2010 for IDA16.

 Under his leadership, for the first time, IDA leveraged its equity by blending donor contributions with internal resources and funds raised through debt markets while increasing its operations to Africa, which now accounts for about 70 percent of total IDA support, up from 15% in 2000.

-In his DFi role, Mr van Trotsenburg also oversaw the International Bank for Reconstruction and Development (IBRD) corporate finances.
-He co-led the World Bank Group's efforts to obtain a capital increase which resulted in shareholders endorsing a transformative package in April 2018, including an increase of the IBRD capital by $60 billion.
-He also co-chaired the replenishment negotiations for the Global Environment Facility (GEF) that were successfully concluded in April 2018 and was responsible of a multi-billion-dollar trust fund portfolio.
+Van Trotsenburg also oversaw the International Bank for Reconstruction and Development (IBRD) corporate finances.
+He co-led the WBG’s efforts to obtain a capital increase which resulted in shareholders endorsing a transformative package in April 2018, including an increase of the IBRD capital by $60 billion.
+He also co-chaired twice the replenishment negotiations for the Global Environment Facility – the GEF5 and GEF7 – and was responsible of a multi-billion-dollar trust fund portfolio.

-Prior to joining the World Bank, Mr van Trotsenburg worked at the OECD in Paris.
+He joined the Bank as a Young Professional in 1988.
+Prior to joining the World Bank, van Trotsenburg worked at the OECD in Paris.
 He holds a master’s and a doctorate degree in economics and a master’s degree in international affairs.
-He is married and has two children.
+He is married and has two adult children.